maryam-mohebbi/cryptocurrency_price_bot/documents/clean-code-cheat-sheet.md

 Instead of modifying the existing "calculate_total" function to handle a new tax rate, you can create a new class called "TaxCalculator" that inherits from the original "calculate_total" class and overrides the appropriate methods.

-## 3.3 Liskov Substitution Principle:
+## 3.3 Liskov Substitution Principle

 This principle states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.